nchern/go-snip/README.md

 ### Plug it into vim

 Let's say we want to have snippets for golang in vim.
-Install the command and then just add the following lines into your `.vimrc`
+Install the command and then just add the following lines into your `.vimrc`:

 ```vim
 "" Map GoSnip command to call the util